Back Arrow Back to Articles

 Amenities: Having a good mix of amenities near the property will make sure that tenants are looked after.
 In this case, amenities could be anything from green spaces to local bars and restaurants.
 It can always be a good idea to take a tour of the local area, whether that’s in person or via an internet search.

 Area Demand: What is the tenant demand in your area?
 If you’re buying near a university, chances are that you’ll have plenty of rental enquiries from students.
-Similarly, if you’re investing in a city-centre near large offices, you might find that you’ll get interest from working professionals.
+Similarly, if you’re investing in a city centre near large offices, you might find that you’ll get interest from working professionals.
 Choose depending on your strategy.

 Rental Performance: How are the rental yields in the location around your buy-to-let investment?
-Rental income is your most important resource so you need to make sure that it can cover your mortgage payments.
+Rental income is your most important resource, so you need to make sure that it can cover your mortgage payments.
 At the same time, think long-term.
 Where are rental prices heading in the future?

 Future Development: Otherwise known as regeneration, what are the plans for the location you’re investing in?
-If there’s plenty of new redevelopment, it’s likely you’re investing in a growth area.
+If there’s plenty of new redevelopment, you’re likely investing in a growth area.
 Likewise, if a train station is due to be built in the next year, you know that your property will likely be in higher demand.

 Related: Top 10 Features of a Profitable Rental Property